How to Get Discounted or Free Cell Phones for Seniors

 Use the Companies Near Me tool from Lifeline Support to find a list of available carriers offering cell phone plans in your area.

-What Kind of Free Cell Phones Are Available?
+What Kinds of Free Cell Phones Are Available?

-Each cell phone provider offers a slightly different package, so it’s important to compare your options.
+Each cell phone provider offers a slightly different package, so it’s important to compare your options for free cell phones for seniors.

-For example, some Lifeline providers offer a free phone with a limited number of minutes and texts per month, and you can purchase extra data or minutes as needed for an added cost.
+For example, some Lifeline providers offer a free phone with a limited number of minutes and texts per month, and you can purchase extra data or minutes as needed at an added cost.

-Other carriers offer more generous cell phone plans that include unlimited talk, text and data along with hotspot capabilities and even international calling.
+Other carriers offer more generous cell phone plans that include unlimited talk, text and data.
+Some offer hotspot capabilities and even international calling.

 Your free cell phone will likely be an Android, and it probably won’t be a well-known brand like a Samsung Galaxy.
-Assurance Wireless, for example, lists the ANS Artia, Moto G Pure and Moxee m2160 among its available free cell phones for users.
+Assurance Wireless, for example, lists the Blu Studio Mini, Wiko Voix, TCL K11, and ANS Koobee K100 as its free phones.

 Once you’ve set up service with a Lifeline provider, you should receive your new cell phone in the mail within seven to 10 business days.